Lesterpaintstheworld/terminal-velocity/deduplication_report.md

 ## Next Steps
 1. **Perform Content Analysis**: Begin scanning the identified sections for semantic similarities and repeated phrases.
 2. **Compile Data**: Document the findings in a structured format for review and consolidation.

+## Next Steps
+1. **Perform Content Analysis**: Begin scanning the identified sections for semantic similarities and repeated phrases.
+2. **Compile Data**: Document the findings in a structured format for review and consolidation.